Leica M11 – what came before?

 Leica Visoflex 2

 In use, the display is very different from the Leica Q2’s despite being a similar resolution.
 I suspect the magnification is higher but it could just be larger font.
-Either way, the exposure info is much larger to see.
+Either way, the exposure info is much easier to see.
 The rear 4-way controller is used to position a focus frame and it’s quite quick to position.
 There’s an option to automatically enlarge the portion within the frame as you turn the focus ring (you can also assign that feature to any of the customisable function buttons, which is a nice touch).
-Checking focus is pretty effective, even off-center, but it was still a bit tricky to focus the 50mm Summilux wide open, at least for me.
-I succeeded in focusing the 50mm Summilux wide open with the Leica M-P and the original Visoflex without too much trouble.
+Checking focus is pretty effective, even off-centre, but it was still a bit tricky to focus the 50mm Summilux wide open, at least for me.

-There are a few things you can do to improve that which help slightly and, let’s not forget that more modern lens designs may be easier to focus.
+There are a few things you can do to improve that which help slightly and, let’s not forget that more modern lens designs may be easier to focus due to higher correction.
 The new 35mm APO would likely be a contender here.
 I had one to review with the Leica M-10 Monochrome and M10-R but no EVF, so I can’t say for certain.
 Although it will have more DOF wide open and so appear sharper, it has superb contrast and resolution from the initial aperture.
-In the end, I used the focus peaking option to help speed-up focusing and didn’t rely on the magnifier.
+In the end, I used the focus peaking option to help speed up focusing and didn’t rely on the magnifier.
 Still, it’s nice to have when you need it.

 That said, I’m still in two minds about the Visoflex: on the one hand, it’s essential for critical focus but it’s still not quite as effective as I thought it would be.
 Bear in mind I only tested it with the one lens though and if I was going to buy the M11 the Visoflex would be the first accessory I would have.